 - Should not be applied in the mouth or inside the nostrils

 - Should not be used on broken or damaged skin

-- It should never be heated in a microwave or a vaporizer (2).
+- It should never be heated in a microwave or a vaporizeriXDevice used to increase the moisture in the air (2).

-Vicks VapoRub is safe for children as long as it is used only as directed by the doctor.
+Vicks VapoRub is safe for children’s health as long as it is used only as directed by the doctor.

 Is Vicks VapoRub Effective For Children?

 A study on 138 children aged two to 11 years found that Vicks VapoRub (VR) proved to be the most favorable in relieving the symptoms of cough, chest congestion, and sleep difficulty caused by an upper respiratory tract infection.
 This study also concluded that apart from mild adverse effects, the parents reported that both the child and the parent in the VR study group had a more restful night when compared to the no treatment and petrolatum study groups (4).